MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/houdini-point-cloud.md

 - Optimize a 3D model by reducing the polygon count so that it matches [performance targets for Dynamics 365 mixed-reality applications](optimize-models.md#performance-targets).

-- Export an optimized 3D model as a .glb file that can be used in Dynamics 365 mixed-reality applications.
+- Export an optimized 3D model as a .glb file that can be used in Dynamics 365 Guides and mixed-reality components in apps created with Power Apps

 - Create a processing pipeline template, so that you can quickly optimize point clouds in the future.

-This tutorial has been created only for informational purposes, to show how SideFX Houdini works with Microsoft Dynamics 365 mixed-reality applications.
+This tutorial has been created only for informational purposes, to show how SideFX Houdini works with Microsoft Dynamics 365 Guides and Power Apps.
 Your use of third-party applications is subject to terms between you and the third party.
 Microsoft Corporation isn't affiliated with, isn't a partner of, and doesn't endorse or sponsor SideFX or any of its products.
 There are several other [content-creation applications that you can use to prepare your 3D models](convert-models.md#tools-for-exporting-cad-models).

 ## What is Houdini?